Let’s take a look at the best Lionel Messi cards ever.

 Often disregarded in favor of cardboard RCs, the Panini Este sticker is one of the rarest first-year options to feature the little dictator.

-It has an action shot and a profile photo of Messi on the front, with his surname found at the base of the sticker.
+It has an action shot and a profile photo of Messi on the front.
+It features his surname found at the base of the sticker.

 The majority have long since been damaged or peeled, which is why higher grades will sell for significant amounts.